MMTC: Monk, Miles, Trane & Cannon

 MMTC: Monk, Miles, Trane & Cannon is an album by trumpeter Freddie Hubbard recorded in August 1994 and January 1995 and released on the MusicMasters label.
-It features performances by Hubbard, Javon Jackson, Vincent Herring, Gary Smulyan, Stephen Scott (jazz pianist), Peter Washington and Carl Allen.
+It features performances by Hubbard, Javon Jackson, Vincent Herring, Gary Smulyan, Stephen Scott, Peter Washington and Carl Allen.
 The album combines Hubbard's tributes to jazz legends with compositions by John Coltrane, Charles Lloyd, Thelonious Monk and Miles Davis as well as Cannonball Adderley.